openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ### Run Tests

 Necessary unit tests have been provided in the tests directory.
-The sample/toy dataset to be used in the tests is provided in the folder 'data' (at root of this directory).
-It can also be downloaded from [here](https://drive.google.com/drive/folders/1aAZvdST531WUQIbKxSedifv8WfM3Wbqm?usp=sharing).
+The sample/toy dataset to be used in the tests can also be downloaded from [here](http://miriad.digital-health.one/sample_data/bmi1-2/sample_data.zip).

 ## **Acknowledgement**

 This work is undertaken as part of Intel India Grand Challenge 2016 Project MIRIAD: Many Incarnations of Screening of Radiology for High Throughput Disease Screening via Multiple Instance Reinforcement Learning with Adversarial Deep Neural Networks, sponsored by Intel Technology India Pvt.
 Ltd., Bangalore, India.

+**Principal Investigators**

+<a href="https://www.linkedin.com/in/debdoot/">Dr Debdoot Sheet</a>,<a href="http://www.iitkgp.ac.in/department/EE/faculty/ee-nirmalya"> Dr Nirmalya Ghosh (Co-PI) </a></br>
+Department of Electrical Engineering,</br>
+Indian Institute of Technology Kharagpur</br>
+email: debdoot@ee.iitkgp.ac.in

+<a href="https://www.linkedin.com/in/ramanathan-sethuraman-27a12aba/">Dr Ramanathan Sethuraman</a>,</br>
+Intel Technology India Pvt.
+Ltd.</br>
+email: ramanathan.sethuraman@intel.com

 **Contributor**